LaBanHSPO/premium-bio-website/docs/cloudflare-github-setup-guide.md

    - Account - Cloudflare Pages - Edit
    - Account - D1 - Edit (if using D1)
    - Account - Workers KV Storage - Edit (if using KV)
-   - Account - R2 - Edit (if using R2)
+   - Account - Workers R2 Storage - Edit (if using R2)

    **Account Resources:**
    - Include - Your Account (select your account)